bharadwaj-chukkala/ROS-Simulation-of-KUKA-LBR-iiwa-manipulator-/README.md

 ## How to run the code
 --> Create a catkin_ws and build it, then source it --> Download the package
---> Paste the package in the sourec directory
+--> Paste the package in the source directory
---